amjoshuamichael/cxc/README.md

 ```

 # ⚠️ WARNING ⚠️  ( USE AT YOUR OWN RISK )
-**Pardon our dust!**
 * The compiler is very young, and there are still many bugs.
 (If you are using the language, please feel free to throw any issue reports my way!
-Any feedback of any kind is greatly appreciated!!)
+Feedback of any kind is greatly appreciated!!)
 * `cxc` is a low-level language, so it does a lot of low-level and unsafe operations at runtime. this means that the communication between `cxc` and rust code is unsafe and unstable.
 Because the compiler is so young, some of the FFI and ABI bugs have not been ironed out.
-* The "ffi-assertions" feature is designed to catch isses when you improperly match up rust and `cxc` types and functions, but these aren't catch-alls.
+* The "ffi-assertions" feature is designed to catch isses when you improperly match up rust and `cxc` types and functions, but it isn't a catch-all.
 The [cxc_derive](https://github.com/amjoshuamichael/cxc_derive) macro helps with this, but it's easy to mess up.
 * **Minimum Supported Rust Version (MSRV) is latest nightly.** FFI issues *will* occur if you use any other version.
 * There is no documentation, because the langauge is **still changing**.
 Look in the tests folder for some examples if you want to see some.
-* "backend-llvm" *is a feature*, but it is not supported yet, and causes compiler errors if disabled.
-The compiler still relies on the llvm library to calculate the size and alignment of datatypes.
+* "backend-llvm" *is a feature*, but no other backends are supported yet, and compiler errors will occur if it is disabled.
+The compiler still relies on the llvm library to calculate the size and alignment of types.